Tuttotorna/lon-mirror/COLAB.md

 scientifically inspectable

-If no, something is broken and must be fixed before further claims.
+If the answer is no, the system is not ready for claims and must be fixed.

 ---